 The last part of our series we will talk about child training and summer routines.
 Child training is important to focus on each day, not just when they are bad.

-My toddler requires more patience and time in the obedience area.
+Each of my boys’ have had their moments in public, but my toddler requires more patience and time in the obedience area.

 Children need to be taught manners, behaviors, and self control.
 Self control needs to be practiced and modeled.
 Manners and behavior need to be modeled for them and that comes from us….the parents!
 If you want your children to sit still during a movie, help them by modeling that behavior during a movie.